parashardhapola/scarf/vignettes/pbmc_10k_citeseq/README.md

 ### 7) Down sampling

 UMAP, clustering and marker identification together allow a good understanding of cellular diversity.
-However, one can run still opt to choose from a plethora of other analysis on the data.
+However, one can still choose from a plethora of other analysis on the data.
 For example, identification of cell differentiation trajectories.
 One of the major challenges to run these analysis could be the size of the data.
 Scarf performs a topology conserving downsampling of the data based on the cell neighbourhood graph.
 This downsampling aims to maximize the heterogeneity while sampling the cells from the the data.
 Before the actual subsampling step, two key steps must be performed.

 The first step is the micro-clustering of the cells.
 Micro-clustering is performed using the dendrogram generated by the Paris algorithm.
 Rather than using a fixed distance value to cut the dendrogram to obtain cluster, a balanced cut is performed such the size of obtained clusters are bounded within the given limits.
 Below we perform balanced micro clustering and visualize the results